Print Culture and the Medieval Author: Chaucer, Lydgate, and Their Books, 1473-1557. Oxford: Oxford University Press, 2006. xiv + 281pp.

 “Books and Booklessness in Chaucer’s England.”
 The Oxford Handbook to Chaucer.
 Ed.
 Suzanne Akbari.
 Oxford: Oxford UP.
 Forthcoming.

 “Fiction and the Origins of Print.”
 The Oxford History of the Novel.
+Volume 1: Prose Fiction in English from the Origins of Print to 1750.
 Ed.
 Thomas Keymer.
-Oxford: Oxford UP.
-Forthcoming.
+Oxford: Oxford University Press, 2017.

 “Bookbinding and Early Printing in England.”
 A Companion to Early Printing in England.
 Ed.
 Vincent Gillespie and Susan Powell.
 Woodbridge: Boydell, 2014.
 75-94.